isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/1:1 Learning.md

 <p>Students who are Singapore citizens can use their Edusave to pay fully
 or partly for the PLD, after setting aside provision for payment of miscellaneous fees.
 Parents/Guardians can also choose to pay cash for the PLD.
-MOE has provided Edusave top-ups of $200 in 2020 to 2022, and $300 in 2023 to all eligible Singaporean students in primary and secondary schools.
+MOE has provided Edusave top-ups from 2020 to 2023 to all eligible Singaporean students&nbsp;in primary and secondary schools.
+In 2025, MOE has provided a $500 Edusave top-up for students aged 13-16 years old.
 This is on top of the annual Edusave contribution of $290 for secondary school students and $230 for primary school students.</p>
 <p>Subsidies are available for students who require funding support to purchase
 a PLD.
 Please note that it is compulsory for all students on the MOE Financial Assistance Scheme (FAS) to use their Edusave to pay for any remaining sums